vipulgupta2048/firedocs/Integrations/Pusher Channels/Impressions/Config dock.md

 # Config Dock

-The Config Dock in the Ably Channel integration is to enter the credentials for establishing a connection.
-To connect with the Ably Channels, enter the following credentials.
+The Config Dock in the Pusher Channel integration lets you establish connect to your Pusher accounts by entering the credentials of your Pusher App.
+To connect to the Pusher Channels, enter the following credentials:

-- **`ApiKey` or `AuthUrl`** - To specify the `ApiKey` or `AuthUrl` for your Ably Channels, enter either the ApiKey or AuthUrl in the input field specified in the Config Dock.
+- **`App Key`** - To specify the `App Key` for your Pusher Channels, enter the App Key in the input field specified in the Config dock.

-- **`Client Id`** - To specify the `Client Id`for your Ably Channels, enter the Id in the field specified in the Config Dock.
+- **`Cluster`** - To specify the `Cluster` for your Pusher Channels, enter the Cluster value in the field specified in the Config dock.

 > Screenshot of the Config Dock.

-Errors in the credentials are shown upon connecting to Ably Channels which can be done by clicking the blue `Connect` button located in the Config Dock.
+Errors in the credentials are shown upon connecting to Pusher Channels which can be done by clicking the blue `Connect` button located in the Config Dock.